šŸ² Readers Are Loving These

 7

-They go back for seconds without announcing it.
+They go back for seconds without making a thing of it.

 8

-They eat leftovers the next day without complaint.
+They eat the leftovers the next day and don’t complain about it.

-Best-leftover meals Creamy baked ziti, cowboy baked beans, and slow cooker beef stroganoff are all better the second day.
+Best-leftover meals Creamy baked ziti, cowboy baked beans, and slow cooker beef stroganoff all somehow get even better the second day.
+I don’t know how that works but it’s true.

 9

-They eat something they claimed not to like.
+They eat something they swore they didn’t like.

 10

-Pan-scraper recipes Cheesy potato casserole and crockpot lava cake reliably produce the pan scrapers.
+Pan-scraper recipes Cheesy potato casserole and crockpot lava cake are kind of famous in my house for producing the spoon scrapers.

 11

-They linger at the table after the meal is finished.
+They hang around at the table after the food is gone.

 12

-They come into the kitchen when they smell something cooking.
+They wander into the kitchen because they smelled something.

-Smells that bring people to the kitchen Slow cooker whole chicken and cinnamon caramel rolls are two that empty every room in the house.
+Smells that bring people to the kitchen Slow cooker whole chicken and cinnamon caramel rolls are two that just empty out every room in the house, I swear.

 13

-They eat quickly because they are actually enjoying it.
+They eat fast because they actually like it.

-“The pan scrapers, the second-helpings, the people who show up without being called twice.
-These are the real reviews.”
+“The pan scrapers, the seconds people, the ones who show up the first time you call.
+Those are the real reviews, honestly.”

 The Requests They Make